dulearnaux/w2vec_from_scratch/README.md

-# Word2Vec from Scratch, using numpy
+# Word2Vec from Scratch, using `numpy`

+This repo implements word2vec from scratch, using `numpy`.
+It does so as described in the [original 2013 word2vec paper](original_papers/Efficient%20Estimation%20of%20Word%20Representations%20in%0AVector%20Space.pdf).

+Both Continuous bag of words and s-gram approaches are implemented.
+And the negative sampling described in the [followup paper](original_papers/Distributed%20Representations%20of%20Words%20and%20Phrases%20(more%20effecient%20follow%20up).pdf) is also implemented for each approach.

+If you actually want to use word2vec for yourself, you should probably use a package like Gensim.
+The purpose of this repo is simply to demonstrate how word2vec works, by using only `numpy` (although `nltk` was used for some basic tokenization tasks).

+### Data Desciption

+The data used was 1 GB of english language news stories.

 ### Run training of models.

 As the models trains,
 * the model will get saved periodically (every 10 batches)
 * the loss curve plotted to a file.
-Monitor the plot so determine when sufficient training is complete.
+Monitor the plot to determine when sufficient training is completed.
 * at each epoch a checkpoint will be saved.

 #### Continuous Bag of Words